John Hanning Speke

-Speke later returned to lead his own expedition, 1860-3, which confirmed that Lake Victoria is the chief reservoir of the Nile, though controversy over the question was kept alive for another decade, largely because of Burton's vigorous opposition.
+Speke later returned to lead his own expedition, 1860-3, accompanied by James Augustus Grant.
+They confirmed that Lake Victoria is the chief reservoir of the Nile, though controversy over the question was kept alive for another decade, largely because of Burton's vigorous opposition.
 Burton supposed the Tanganyika was the Nile reservoir, and that Victoria was a seasonal collection of lakes or lagoons with no outlet.
 Speke died in a hunting accident in 1864.

 Articles